prometheus-operator/kube-prometheus/CONTRIBUTING.md

 To maintain a safe and welcoming community, all participants must adhere to the project's [Code of Conduct](code-of-conduct.md).

-## Certificate of Origin

-By contributing to this project you agree to the Developer Certificate of Origin (DCO).
-This document was created by the Linux Kernel community and is a simple statement that you, as a contributor, have the legal right to make the contribution.
-See the [DCO](DCO) file for details.

 ## Community

 The project is developed in the open.
 Here are some of the channels we use to communicate and contribute: